nginxinc/kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 3. If you would like to use the App Protect WAF module, create the following additional resources:

+    > **Note** This step can be skipped if you are using App Protect WAF module with policy bundles.

 Create a custom resource definition for `APPolicy`, `APLogConf` and `APUserSig`:

    ```